DanielMFernandes/CCNA_Course_Notes/Course_Notes/Introduction_to_Network_Automation.md

 SOUTHBOUND INTERFACE (SBI)

 - The SBI is used for communications between the controller and the network devices it controls
-- It typically consists of a COMMUNICATION PROTOCOL and API (Application Programming Interface)
+- It typically consists of a communication protocol and API (Application Programming Interface)

 - APIs facilitate data exchanges between programs
     - Data is exchanged between the controller and the network devices